 Demand planning in the 21st century

 There is a sweet spot, then, between an entirely manual process and full automation.
 Forecasting is both a science and an art.
 To be successful, companies must understand the value of AI and machine learning and use those technologies to augment the role of a demand planner, but also recognize that a human touch is still necessary for long-term growth.

 This is certainly what we’ve seen with our clients.
 Milwaukee Tool, for example, has used our Forecastability Analysis service to help determine what data their employees should collect and how the company as a whole should be structured to better support its forecasting initiatives.
-And Deschutes Brewery has employed our Atlas Planning Suite to predict customer demand for existing and new products with greater precision, avoid stock-outs, and minimize overstocking.
+And Deschutes Brewery has employed our Atlas Planning Platform to predict customer demand for existing and new products with greater precision, avoid stock-outs, and minimize overstocking.
 Because of our partnership, the brewery’s supply chain managers and demand planners are able to spend less time and energy on data collection and analysis and more on the efficient application of that information.

 However we’ve also noticed that companies aren’t always fully sure where to start.
 However many years of experience in supply chain management you have, you may be a little hesitant when it comes to navigating the grey area between the art and the science of forecasting.
 This is where having a strong partner who understands your business goals, can identify appropriate software solutions, and help you through the integration process can be extremely valuable.
 Schedule your free free demo with John Galt’s forecasting experts now and learn how we can help you strike that balance and set you up for success.